fwcd/swift-derive/README.md

 # Swift Derive

-A set of useful conformance macros for Swift.
+A set of useful conformance extension macros for Swift.

 ## Example